DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         -  ♈the security of the data
         -  ♈the amount of effort required to analyze the data.
     - **Security Information and Event Management (SIEM)**: packages that collect information using the syslog functionality present in many devices, operating systems, and applications.
 Note📝 Windows systems generate logs in the Windows native logging format.
 To send syslog events, Windows systems require a helper application or tool.
+        - SIEM products are designed to log and analyze networks, providing the user with a variety of ways to observe their network.
+        - SIEMs also aggregate data from various sources, making event correlation and threat hunting very simple for security analysts.
+        - SIEM being remote or a secondary log source on the network at least, there is a second copy of time-organized logs available in case an attacker deletes their firewall logs.
         - Admins may choose to deploy logging policies through Windows Group Policy Objects (GPOs)
         - Logging systems should also make use of the Network Time Protocol (NTP) to ensure that clocks are synchronized on systems sending log entries to the SIEM as well as the SIEM itself, ensuring info from multiple sources have a consistent timeline
         - Examples include SPlunk, LogRythm, Microsoft Azure Sentinel, IBM Qradar